Gustas1/github-plugin/README.md

 # github-plugin
 A github plugin that changes the distance between repositories, adds icons to files on repositories and in tree view

-I created this plugin to "prettify" github as I felt repository pages felt a little lacklusture.
+I created this plugin to "prettify" github as I felt repository pages felt a little lacklustre.

 <h2>Installation</h2>